January 1, 1974: The day engaged couple Jimmy Connors and Chris Evert met with contrasting fortunes in the Australian Open finals

-At the start of 1974, Jimmy Connors and Chris Evert were maybe the most famous sports couple in the world.
-The two rising stars had met at the Queen’s Club Championships in June 1972 and had made their relationship public a few months later.
+At the start of 1974, Jimmy Connors and Chris Evert were perhaps the most famous sports couple in the world.
+The two rising stars had met at the Queen’s Club Championships in June 1972 and made their relationship public a few months later.
 They had even played the mixed doubles together in three Grand Slam events, reaching the semi-finals at Forest Hills in 1973.

 Connors didn’t have a great time in Melbourne, suffering from the heat and annoyed by the local crowd.
-“Australia in December is stupid hot and at times the weather matched my mood.
+“Australia in December is stupid hot and, at times, the weather matched my mood.
 The facilities were basic, to say the least – the Kooyong Stadium had a tiny locker room with a single shower and one toilet cubicle – but that didn’t bother me.
 No, what pissed me off was the partisan crowd, screaming approval at every hometown player and abuse at every foreigner,” he would write in 2013, in his autobiography, The Outsider.
 “Hearing the crowd booing was one thing, but what the hell was the deal with those flies?
 Where were they breeding those things anyway?
 They looked like B-52s coming down on me.”

 “Phil Dent took the full force of the frustration and aggression that had been building in me from the first day of the tournament.
 Fortunately, I managed to channel it into my game.
 The super-dry, well-worn grass of Kooyong reminded me of the armory floorboards [he learnt how to play tennis on a basketball floorboard], and I adopted the approach Mom had taught me back in St Louis, moving forward, taking the ball early, blasting it down the lines and across the court.
 Even with the crowd cheering their countryman on, he didn’t stand a chance.”